 Since detoxing is a traumatic experience, your brain may also respond by producing nightmares or, less commonly, hallucinations.

-- Tremors, Sweating, and Fever Are Common
+Tremors, Sweating, and Fever Are Common

-Our livers are effective filters, which means you may start to feel the physical side effects of detoxing within a couple of hours since your last drink.
+Our livers are effective filters, which means you may start to feel the physical side effects of detoxing within a couple of hours after your last drink.
 Tremors, sweating, and fevers are signs that your body is purging the toxins.
 When it comes to quitting alcohol, you have to feel worse before you start to feel better.

-- An Alcohol Detox Induces Headaches, Loss of Appetite, and Nausea
+An Alcohol Detox Induces Headaches, Loss of Appetite, and Nausea

 Some other unpleasant symptoms of alcohol withdrawal include headache, loss of appetite, and nausea.
 One of the best ways to counteract these symptoms is to drink plenty of water.
 Alcohol is a diuretic, which means you have to make a strong effort to stay hydrated so your detox process is more tolerable.